thegworld/gtx-browser/docs/fuchsia/gtests.md

 ## Supported Fuchsia Product configurations

-The prebuilt Terminal and Workstation images downloaded by `gclient sync` are specifically configured to support running Chromium tests.
-It is also possible to run Chromium tests on other Product configurations, such as Core, using a custom build.
+The prebuilt Terminal and Workstation images downloaded by `gclient sync` are specifically configured to support running GTx Browser tests.
+It is also possible to run GTx Browser tests on other Product configurations, such as Core, using a custom build.

 **Use the default unless you have a specific reason to run on a different